 Biography

-Angela Gomez is Instructor (non-tenure instruction track) with the McGovern Center for Humanities and Ethics and Co-Director of UTHealth Houston’s Quality Enhancement Plan, Healthcare Policy for Health Professionals (HP2).
-She actively engages in educational research, assessment, and program evaluation and collaborates across the university on health policy, ethics, and interprofessional education.
+Angela Gomez is Co-Director of UTHealth Houston’s Quality Enhancement Plan, Healthcare Policy for Health Professionals (HP2) and Instructor with the McGovern Center for Humanities and Ethics.
+She actively engages in educational research, assessment, and program development and evaluation, collaborating across the university on health policy, ethics, and interprofessional education.
+Her research interests are at the intersection of adult learning theories and principles, health professions education, and faculty development in education research and scholarship.

-Gomez holds a doctor of education degree from Sam Houston State University, where she previously earned bachelor’s and master’s degrees in business administration.
-She also has a master’s of science in educational research from Georgia State University.
-Dr. Gomez advises students, faculty, and staff on quantitative and qualitative research, analyzing program and study data, and working to enhance programs and courses.
-She manages the Center’s blue book (or extracurricular) and fourth-year electives, as well as the Medical Humanities Scholarly Concentration.
-Gomez contributes to communications for Arts and Resilience and various program events, manages the learning management system for programs and courses, including the Clinical Humanities Certificate Program, serves as the copy editor for Human Ties Digest, and is the Center’s web manager.
+She earned a Doctor of Education in Developmental Education Administration from Sam Houston State University (Department of Educational Leadership), where she previously earned bachelor’s and master’s degrees in Business Administration.
+She also holds a master’s degree in Educational Research from Georgia State University.
+Dr. Gomez advises students, faculty, and staff on quantitative and qualitative research, analyzing program and study data and working to enhance programs and courses.
+She manages the Center’s extracurricular (or blue book) and fourth-year electives, as well as the Medical Humanities Scholarly Concentration.
+Gomez contributes to communications for Arts and Resilience and various program events, manages the learning management system for programs and courses, including the GME in Humanities & Ethics and Medical Humanities Workforce Training programs, serves as the copy editor for Human Ties Digest, and is the Center’s web manager.

-Before joining UTHealth Houston as classified staff in 2009, she worked for 10 years in market and social science research.
-Gomez is also the Web Manager for the Measurement and Research Methodologies division of the American Educational Research Association and is a member of the Executive Committee.
+Before joining UTHealth Houston as a program coordinator in 2009, she worked for 10 years in market and social science research.
+Gomez previously held a two-year term as Web Manager for the Measurement and Research Methodologies division of the American Educational Research Association and was a member of the Executive Board and Communications Committee.
+She serves as a peer reviewer for the Journal of the National Organization for Student Success and is an associate editor of the Journal of Medical Humanities.

-Dr. Gomez’s expertise and interests include quantitative, qualitative, and mixed methods educational research; survey research; assessments of learning (knowledge and skills); program evaluation; measurement; action research; learning technology; and educational theory and practice for adult learners.
+Dr. Gomez’s expertise and interests include quantitative, qualitative, and mixed methods educational research; survey research; assessments of learning (including knowledge and skills); program evaluation; measurement; action research; learning technology; and educational theory and practice for adult learners.

 Education